adibzailan/file_copier/README.md

 ## Changelog

+For detailed changelog information, please refer to the RELEASE_vX.X.X.md files in the changelog folder.

+### v1.2.3
+- Fixed issues with timer countdown not starting properly
+- Implemented cooldown mechanism to prevent excessive synchronization
+- Improved overall stability and performance

 ### v1.2.2
 - Implemented robust "full rebuild" feature for complete synchronization
 - Added countdown timer for next synchronization